Go Places with Styling and Beauty Skills

-Get introduced to a range of subject areas and practical skills in beauty therapy, hairdressing, fashion styling, and fitness.
+Get introduced to a range of subject areas and practical skills in studies in beauty, hairdressing, and styling.
 You could then go on to further studies in any of these areas.

 There are two entry dates per year:

-- Mid July
+- July (Hawke’s Bay only)

-Career Opportunities & Outcomes
+Career Opportunities and Outcomes

-- Certificate in Hairdressing (Level 3)
+- NZ Certificate in Hairdressing (Salon Support) [Level 3]

-- Style yourself for interview
+- Personal styling for an interview

 Academic Learning Services